Vector Stores

 - RAGLight separates chunks and class documents into dedicated collections.

-- Switching between local and remote modes does not affect pipeline logic.
+- Switching between backends does not affect pipeline or retrieval logic.